 Motivation, in my opinion, is one of the most misunderstood determiners of behavior in our lives.
 We find ourselves on the roller coaster of life, thinking we need encouragement from outside sources to give us “motivation” for success.
 Yet, do we really need someone to push us towards a high, leaving us falling into another low?
 This can leave us with feelings of discouragement.
 Maybe we just need to understand what motivation really is and how to use its power.

-We all have attended seminars where the goal of the performer was to show us the light, give us the tools for success.
-We sat with our friends and listened to the speaker’s ideas on how to overcome fear, realize who we really are, or do what is needed to achieve greatness.
+We all have attended seminars where the goal of the performer was to show us the light and give us the tools for success.
+We sat with our friends and listened to the speaker’s ideas on overcoming fear, realizing who we really are, or doing what is needed to achieve greatness.
 Our subconscious minds portrayed images of us being kings for a day or as gorillas, beating our chests with feelings of “I will do it.”
-We took copious notes, thinking, “I will forget this and will need to review it later to keep this feeling.”
-No one who was paying attention left the room thinking anything of themselves other than that they could accomplish whatever they wanted in life.
+We took copious notes, thinking, “I will forget this and need to review it later to keep this feeling.”
+No one paying attention left the room thinking anything of themselves other than they could accomplish whatever they wanted.
 We were “motivated”!
 Then what happens?
-We fall back into life as usual and perhaps wonder how do the motivated keep motivated.
+We fall back into life as usual and perhaps wonder how the motivated keep motivated.

-How about when we attend the funeral service of a friend or loved one?
-We often sit in the congregation amazed at how the life of this person was so blessed and how they had accomplished so much.
-We think of how we can improve our lives so that some day someone can say the same about us.
+What about when we attend a friend’s or loved one’s funeral service?
+We often sit in the congregation amazed at how this person’s life was so blessed and how they had accomplished so much.
+We think of how we can improve our lives so someone can say the same about us someday.
 We leave “motivated” to not let life pass us by.
 Our minds are filled with a deep and sincere need to accomplish.
 Then what happens?
-We fall back into life as usual and perhaps wonder how do the motivated keep motivated.
+We fall back into life as usual and perhaps wonder how the motivated keep motivated.

-My dear brother-in-law, as a young man, lost his father to an aggressive cancer.
+My dear brother-in-law lost his father to aggressive cancer as a young man.
 He knew that this disease would be something he would need to watch for in his life.
-My sister, a nurse, would see to it that he was checked regularly.
-In one of these regular checkups, Hugh learned he had contracted the same disease.
-His news, “Hugh, you have prostrate cancer,” as you can imagine, was devastating to all who know Hugh.
-There were times we collectively thought there may not be anything that can be done.
+My nurse sister would see to it that he was checked regularly.
+Hugh learned he had contracted the same disease in one of these regular checkups.
+His news, “Hugh, you have prostate cancer,” as you can imagine, was devastating to all who know Hugh.
+There were times we collectively thought there might not be anything that could be done.
 What then?
-In family gatherings we would talk about the great man Hugh is, and that he would make it through this trial.
-When a loved one who is close to you has the scare of a life threatening disease, you begin to evaluate your own life as well.
+In family gatherings, we would talk about the great man Hugh is and that he would make it through this trial.
+When a loved one close to you is scared of a life-threatening disease, you also begin to evaluate your own life.
 You find yourself realizing how fragile life is; you want to accomplish more.
-You don’t want to leave this life with your music still inside of you, or not having made a difference.
+You don’t want to leave this life with your music still inside of you or not having made a difference.
 You default to things you can improve on and are “motivated” to accomplish unfinished tasks.
 Then what happens?
-We fall back into life as usual and perhaps wonder how do the motivated keep motivated.
+We fall back into life as usual and perhaps wonder how the motivated keep motivated.

 So why do we misunderstand motivation?
-For me it is simple: When we experience motivating times in life, they take us from being ourselves to thinking of the end result.
+It is simple: When we experience motivating times, they take us from being ourselves to thinking of the end result.
 We go from being Average Joe to Superman without the necessary steps in between.
 Our minds don’t naturally fill in the path to success with daily minor achievements.
-To accomplish absolutely anything we want to in life, we must go step by step.
-In seminars they tell us how we can be that person we dream of being and leave us thinking we are.
+To accomplish anything we want in life, we must go step by step.
+In seminars, they tell us how we can be the person we dream of being and leave us thinking we are.
 Then we soon realize we are still ourselves and forget the feelings we had just experienced.
 The default is “I am who I am.”
-The thought leaves our subconscious, thinking it is a monumental leap of faith to even try.
-Everyone (including those who have achieved) would get discouraged with these thoughts as the most successful among us have not grown at that pace.
+The thought leaves our subconscious, thinking it is a monumental leap of faith even to try.
+Everyone (including those who have achieved) would get discouraged by these thoughts as the most successful among us have not grown at that pace.

 Life is growing–line upon line–and making sure we stay on track.
 If we get down, use motivation to get back.
-When we find our passion and are motivated to stick with it, we will accomplish over time anything we hope for.
-Use times in your life where you feel inspired to keep you going.
-Don’t become discouraged with lack of overnight accomplishment; instead, remember: step by step, line upon line, one day at a time.
+When we find our passion and are motivated to stick with it, we will accomplish anything we hope for over time.
+Use times in your life when you feel inspired to keep you going.
+Don’t become discouraged by lack of overnight accomplishment; instead, remember: step by step, line upon line, one day at a time.
 Motivation is knowing you are learning, growing, and succeeding toward your desired outcome while sustaining positive momentum.